recallnet/ipc/docs/ipc/usage.md

 > ```

 ## Listing your balance in a subnet
-In order to send messages in a subnet, you'll need to have funds in your subnt account.
+In order to send messages in a subnet, you'll need to have funds in your subnet account.
 You can use the following command to list the balance of your wallets in a subnet:
 ```bash
 ./bin/ipc-cli wallet balances --wallet-type evm --subnet <subnet-id>
 ```